keboola/connection-docs/sunkendatatemple/index.md

 well, you may want to visit [THIS PAGE](https://get.keboola.com/sunkendatatemple/) to find out.

 ## Scanning Device Setup
-In order to play the game you need to get a Keboola Connection project (nothing is stopping you from playing in your own if you are already a user, but the game generates components and configurations you probably don’t want in your live environment).
+In order to play the game you need to get a fresh Keboola Connection project that is part of the game organization.
-In order to create the sandbox project, go to [https://get.keboola.com](https://get.keboola.com) and use the Promo Code “Kassandra”.
+In order to create the sandbox project, go to [https://get.keboola.com](https://get.keboola.com) and use the Promo Code “KASSANDRA”.

 You will receive an invitation via email, and after registration, you will get access to your new project.
 After opening it, you will arrive to this page (will look slightly differently on mobile or based on your screen size, but you get the gist):